The Singing Oak

 Emily J. Holmes

 Emily J. Holmes was born around 1843 near Jacksonville, Morgan County, Illinois.
 She sometimes used the nickname Emma.
-Whether Emily or Emma, she seemed to consistently use her middle initial “J” throughout her life, but I’ve not found a single document to tell us what the “J” stands for!
-Emily’s parents were Palmer Holmes, born in … Continue reading Emily J. Holmes
+Whether Emily or Emma, she apparently never used her middle name and it was only in a Jacksonville, Illinois death notice that I learned the "J" stood for Jeanette.
+Emily’s parents were Palmer Holmes, born in North … Continue reading Emily J. Holmes

 Caroline Milberg